Viral Evolution and Adaptation as a Multivariate Branching Process: Introduction

+Drake and Holland\cite{DH99} back in 1999 have inferred, based on limited data, a central value for the RNA virus mutation rate per genome per replication of $\mu_\mathrm{g} \approx 0.76$ and suggested the rate per round of cell infection of $\mu_\mathrm{g} \approx 1.5$.
+In 2010, Sanju\'an \etal\cite{SNCMB10} revisiting this theme by reviewing a list of previous publications encountered RNA virus mutational rates in the order of $10^{-4}$ to $10^{-6}$ with $\mu_\mathrm{g}\approx 4.64$ for the bacteriophage $\mathrm{Q\beta}$ (Batschelet \etal\cite{BDW76}) and $\mu_\mathrm{g} \approx 1.15$ for hepatitis C virus (Cuevas \etal\cite{CCMS09}).

-It has been demonstrated that virus populations may be reduced at the moment of infection, and only a few particles are able to start a new infection process in naive hosts~\cite{ZDE11,K08}.
+It has been demonstrated that virus populations may be reduced at the moment of infection, and only a few particles are able to start a new infection process in naive hosts\cite{ZDE11,K08}.
 Abrupt reductions on RNA viral populations known as population bottlenecks may eliminate population diversity and lead the virus to pathways towards extinction due to the exacerbated effects of genetic drift.
-An incoming virus population recovering from a transmission bottleneck event may show an asymptotic behavior resembling stationary equilibrium represented by the balance between two opposite forces classicaly identified with mutation and selection.
-This asymptotic behavior would occurs if the environment is constant and enough time is allowed between two successive bottleneck events.
-The relaxation time between the bottleneck and the establishment of stationary equilibrium has been referred to as the ``recovering time'' by Aguirre \etal~\cite{ALM09}.
-The asymptotic behavior of RNA virus populations may be disturbed by increased mutational rates as a result of an added mutagen drug during cell culture experiments.
+An incoming virus population recovering from a transmission bottleneck event may show an asymptotic behavior resembling stationary equilibrium represented by the balance between two opposite forces classically identified with mutation and selection.
+This asymptotic behavior would occur if the environment is constant and enough time is allowed between two successive bottleneck events.
+The relaxation time between the bottleneck and the establishment of stationary equilibrium has been referred to as the ``recovering time'' by Aguirre \etal\cite{ALM09}.